guisilver/KalahaWeb/README.md

 $ mvn jetty:run

-Access the deployed webapp at the following link
+Access the deployed webapp at the following link:

 http://localhost:8080/kalaha.html